-[Approved by Research Committee of Senate on 17 April 2023]
+[First approved by the Research Committee of Senate on 17 April 2023; Updates approved on 13 May 2025]

 At the Hong Kong University of Science and Technology (HKUST), animal-based research makes critical contributions to the understanding and treatment of diseases.
 While we champion the use of non-animal approaches, where viable alternatives are not available, we adhere to the highest standards in animal use and welfare as per the Hong Kong Animals (Control of Experiments) Ordinance (Cap.
 340), Code of Practice for Care and Use of Animals for Experimental Purposes, and the International Guiding Principles for Biomedical Research Involving Animals.